evanbarneveld/rokade-ai-chess/README.md

 cargo build
 ```

-Run (CLI)
 The default binary runs a simple CLI:
 ```
 cargo run --release
 ```
-This delegates to `cli::run_cli()` (see `src/main.rs`).

-UCI
-There is a `src/uci` module in the project.
-UCI support is a work in progress; once wired into a binary, you’ll be able to connect the engine to UCI GUIs.
-For now, the main entry point is the CLI described above.

 Tests
 - Run the full test suite: